wyvernglobal/junkNAS/README.md

 are synchronized, scale down or delete any extra controllers so a single endpoint remains managed by Kubernetes.

+Controller and agent pods will automatically run `wg-quick up` against `/etc/wireguard/junknas.conf` on startup when the config is mounted (for example via a `junknas-wireguard` Secret).
+Treat the controller as the WireGuard host and register each agent as a peer in that config so the overlay comes up as soon as Kubernetes schedules the pods.

+Agents skip any block devices whose mountpoint is marked `[SWAP]`, ensuring swap partitions are never used for junkNAS storage.

 For local testing without WireGuard, agents will probe a few sane defaults—first `host.containers.internal:8088`/`127.0.0.1:8088`, then `host.containers.internal:8080`/`127.0.0.1:8080` —before falling back to the overlay address.
 If `JUNKNAS_CONTROLLER_URL` is set but